AdityaJamdade/Young-Youtube/README.md

 ## Young-YouTube

-This is a clone project for a very popular website of YouTube and i am using React Js to build this app.
+This is a clone project for a very popular website YouTube and here I am using React Js to build this app.